costoffreedom/costoffreedom-book/book/epilogue/the-cost-of-future-tense.md

 wind; the skin, plastic and porous, the drum of desire dancing at the pulse of a broken heart.</p>

-<p>The freest person I know doesn't look back to some flowing fiction of
+<p>The freest person I know doesn’t look back to some flowing fiction of
 a continuous history, and ignores the prospect of a future past.
-She doesn't live to expectations: she stepped away from paved avenues to trace a tricky path, uncertain and bold.
+She doesn’t live to expectations: she stepped away from paved avenues to trace a tricky path, uncertain and bold.
 Lecturing an attentive group of customs officers on the futility of borders and the fate of money, the freest person passes through life in candid wonder.</p>